blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

 **SparkFun Blynk Board**: Press and hold the on board button “0” for 10 seconds.

-After a few seconds status LED will change to breathing white color, and then turn to solid white.
+After a few seconds status LED will change to breathing white color, and then turn to blinking white.
 Release the button.
 Device will be reset and you can start the provisioning process again using the **myPlant App**.

 # Troubleshooting